This post may contain affiliate links, view our disclosure.

 Before I lived in the Middle East, my only experience with lamb was at my grandparent’s house on Easter.
 It always made the whole house smell funny, and it came served with gelatinous dollops of bright green-colored mint jelly.
 Needless to say, as a kid I wasn’t really a fan.

 If you enjoy grilled meat, you will love Adana Kebab.
 Just a few seasonings accentuate the flavor of savory, juicy lamb and the meat’s flavor really shines through.
+Of course if you prefer, you can use ground beef instead.

 This is a healthy, easy, and delicious dish that you can also make in your oven instead of on the grill!

 In Turkey where this dish is from, the Designation of Origin is very specific on how it should be prepared.
-It must be made from the meat of a male lamb less than 1 year old who was raised in his natural environment and ate the natural flora.
+It must be made from the meat of a male lamb less than one year old who was raised in his natural environment and ate the natural flora.

 The silverskin, nerves, and internal fat is removed from the meat, and the meat rests for a while.
 After that, meat and tail fat (at a ratio of 5:1) are hand-minced using a crescent-shaped cleaver.